denoland/fresh/docs/latest/concepts/ahead-of-time-builds.md

 application load quicker.

 Open the Deno Deploy dashboard for your project and head to the "Git Integration" section in the project settings.
-Enter `deno task build` in the "Build command" field and save.
+Enter `deno run build` in the "Build command" field and save.
 This will switch your Deno Deploy project to use ahead-of-time builds.